-Your tax-deductible donation to the Friends of Abolition Hall Fund at Preservation Pennsylvania will help the Friends with their appeal of a Whitemarsh Township zoning decision.
-That decision supports the developer’s plan to subdivide this historic 10.45-acre parcel, and construct 48 townhouses on land that has been continuously farmed since the mid-1700s.
+Your tax-deductible donation to the Friends of Abolition Hall Fund at Preservation Pennsylvania will help the Friends with their appeal of a developer’s plan to subdivide this historic 10.45-acre parcel, and construct 48 townhouses on land that has been continuously farmed since the mid-1700s.

-The Friends group is composed of local residents and supporters who believe that the proposed subdivision and townhouse development does not adhere to the Zoning Code, and more generally, that it fails to acknowledge or respect the powerful history of this homestead.
+The Friends group is composed of local residents and supporters who believe that the proposed subdivision and townhouse development fails to acknowledge or respect the powerful history of this homestead.

-The Friends have hired an attorney and a land-use planning expert, both of whom appeared at a public hearing before the Zoning Hearing Board on January 31.
-That hearing was continued to March 16, at which time the board will review and discuss legal briefs submitted by the attorneys representing the Friends and the developer.
+The Friends have hired an attorney and a land-use planning expert, both of whom appeared at a public hearing before the Zoning Hearing Board on January 31 and March 16.
+That decision did not go in our favor, but we will continue our efforts to preserve this nationally-significant site.

 (Donors will be listed in the Abolition Hall section of Preservation Pennsylvania's Annual Report.
 If you wish to remain anonymous, please make a note in the message section.)